-The AUR group had a significantly lower PVR than the CUR group at 1, 3, and 6 months (p=0.049, 0.001, and 0.001, respectively).
-However, at 12 months, both cohorts exhibited comparable PVR measurements (p=0.19).
-Additionally, other follow-up parameters were found to be similar among the groups.
+The AUR group had a significantly lower PVR than the CUR group at one, three, and six months (p=0.049, 0.001, and 0.001, respectively); however, at 12 months, both cohorts exhibited comparable PVR measurements (p=0.19).
+Additionally, other followup parameters were found to be similar among the groups.

-At one month follow-up, one patient (1.1%) from the UR group presented with stress urinary incontinence (SUI), which resolved at 3 months follow-up.
-In contrast, 5 patients (6.3%) from the LUTS group had SUI at one month postoperative, and only 1 had persistent SUI at 12 months postoperative.
+At one-month followup, one patient (1.1%) from the UR group presented with stress urinary incontinence (SUI), which resolved at three months.
+In contrast, five patients (6.3%) from the LUTS group had SUI at